cancel

 2. In the Credential Mapping tab, select Map Credential.

-3. Map the LAPS credential to one of the following mapping types:
+3. Map the AD LAPS credential to one of the following mapping types:

 • IP Address: specify the exact IP address as well.